lightbulb

 Run ExtractPics on your desktop.
+Unlimited.

 No API calls.
 No daily quotas.
 Pick how many pages to crawl, how many images per page — then let it rip.
 Your URLs never leave your machine.

-No one in the way.
+Same extractor, no one in the way

 The web tool throttles you after 20 extractions a day.
 The desktop app doesn't, because nothing bounces through our servers.

-all_inclusive / 01
+all_inclusive

-Unlimited, period.
+Unlimited, period

 Crawl as many sites as you want, as many times as you want.
 There's no counter, no quota, no "sign in for more."
 The work happens on your CPU.

-tune / 02
+tune

 You set the depth